rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-The argument is simply passed to the `getIssuesOfRepository()` function, which makes the GraphQL API request and return the promise with the query result.
-Check the other functions that call the `onFetchFromGitHub()` class method, and notice hwo they don't make use of the second argument, so the cursor parameter will be `undefined` when it's passed to the GraphQL API call.
+The argument is simply passed to the `getIssuesOfRepository()` function, which makes the GraphQL API request, and returns the promise with the query result.
+Check the other functions that call the `onFetchFromGitHub()` class method, and notice how they don't make use of the second argument, so the cursor parameter will be `undefined` when it's passed to the GraphQL API call.
 Either the query uses the cursor as argument to fetch the next page of a list, or it fetches the initial page of a list by having the cursor not defined at all:

 {{< highlight javascript "hl_lines=5 12" >}}
 const GET_ISSUES_OF_REPOSITORY = `